Weather StoryAlmanac, microseasons, and the day's weather story.

 What is the coldest month in Everett?

-December is typically coldest, averaging about 40°F.
+December is Everett's coldest month, averaging about 40°F.

 When can I start a vegetable garden in Everett?